ydataai/ydata-sdk/docs/integrations/databricks/integration_with_sdk.md

 display(concatenated_df)
 ```

-Afterwards you can use your augmented dataset to train a [Machine Learning model using MLFlow](https://docs.databricks.com/en/mlflow/tracking-ex-scikit.html).
+Afterwards you can use your augmented dataset to train a ^^[Machine Learning model using MLFlow](https://docs.databricks.com/en/mlflow/tracking-ex-scikit.html)^^.